KillaaaKaran/KillaaaKaran/README.md

 •I’m currently learning how to use Python like I am the most amateur programmer in the world since I never studied Comp Sci in skl or got interested init.

 •I’m looking to collaborate on idrk.
-I just wanted someplace to dump a few of my coded projects like my electronnumberfinder.
+I just wanted someplace to dump a few of my coded projects.
 I will make it all open source so everyone can have fun with it.

 •How to reach me, comment on github if they even do that.